zwave-js/node-zwave-js/docs/development/config-files.md

 ### `manualValueRefreshDelayMs`

-Some legacy devices emit an NIF when a local event occurs (e.g., button press) to signal that the controller should request a status update.
-Some of these devices, however, require a delay before receiving the update request (or they ignore it or respond with a "busy" message).  `manualValueRefreshDelayMs` specifies that delay, expressed in milliseconds.
-If unset, the default delay is 0ms.
+Some legacy devices emit an NIF when a local event occurs (e.g. a button press) to signal that the controller should request a status update.
+However, some of these devices require a delay before they are ready to respond to this request. `manualValueRefreshDelayMs` specifies that delay, expressed in milliseconds.
+If unset, there will be no delay.

 ## Contributing configuration files